 The Natural Solutions Tool uses in-depth, mapped data to identify the most powerful locations for green infrastructure expansion and improvement.
 The tool will allow users to find parcels that meet certain characteristics where green infrastructure is most suitable, as well as to compare climate, public health, and equity information to address complex environmental challenges.

 It is essential our region’s leaders integrate this critical decision making tool and put it in the hands of frontline communities.
 Join us as national and local experts demonstrate how the Natural Solutions Tool can build healthy, climate resilient communities.

-- Taj Schottland, associate director of The Trust for Public Land's national climate program, will demonstrate the Natural Solutions Tool highlights and capabilities.
+- Taj Schottland, associate director of The Trust for Public Land's Climate, Land and People Lab, will demonstrate the Natural Solutions Tool highlights and capabilities.

 - Dr. Teresa Horton, Human Biologist at Northwestern University, will share her current research on how natural landscapes improve health, wellbeing, and resiliency—making the case for increased natural areas in our urban environments

 - Dr. Jeff Opperman, Global Freshwater Lead Scientist at the World Wildlife Fund, will connect the work we do at the local level to findings in the Living Planet 2022 report.

 - Lina Velasco, Community Development Director for Richmond, will speak to how Richmond has used their prioritization tool and the multi-benefit framework (and partnership) that helped them secure a multi-million dollar state grant.